 10. Hacker News

-More of a content curation site with articles voted up by its members, Hacker News tends to attract a tech-savvy crowd, so don't be put off if you visit and see nothing but posts about software.
+More of a content curation site with articles voted up by its members; Hacker News tends to attract a tech-savvy crowd, so don't be put off if you visit and see nothing but posts about software.
 Amongst the top 30, there'll be the odd interesting specimen for those of us who aren't as technical.
-Expect great suggestions, as this is smart community.
+Expect great suggestions, as this is a smart community.
 Top tip: don't forget to read the comments.